conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 <references>
 ```

-This module will just parse the message itself.
+This module will only parse the message body.
 However, it is possible to include other fields such as hash, committer or date.

 ```
 My commit message